 People include everyone from Margrethe II of Denmark to Violant of Hungary.While this isn't a list of all female monarchs, it does answer the questions "Who are the most famous female monarchs?" and "Who are the best female monarchs?"

-Victoria was Queen of the United Kingdom of Great Britain and Ireland from 20 June 1837 until her death.
-From 1 May 1876, she used the additional title of Empress of India.
+- Victoria (Alexandrina Victoria; 24 May 1819 – 22 January 1901) was Queen of the United Kingdom of Great Britain and Ireland from 20 June 1837 until her death.
+On 1 May 1876, she adopted the additional title of Empress of India.
+Known as the Victorian era, her reign of 63 years and seven months was longer than that of any of her predecessors.
+It was a period of industrial, cultural, political, scientific, and military change within the United Kingdom, and was marked by a great expansion of the British Empire.
 Victoria was the daughter of Prince Edward, Duke of Kent and Strathearn, the fourth son of King George III.
-Both the Duke of Kent and King George III died in 1820, and Victoria was raised under close... more on Wikipedia
+Both the Duke and the King died in 1820, and Victoria was raised under close... more on Wikipedia

-Princess Beatrix reigned as Queen of the Netherlands from 1980 until her abdication in 2013.
-Princess Beatrix is the eldest daughter of Queen Juliana and her husband, Prince Bernhard of Lippe-Biesterfeld.
+- Princess Beatrix of the Netherlands (Beatrix Wilhelmina Armgard, Dutch pronunciation: [ˈbeːjaːtrɪks ˌʋɪlɦɛlˈminaː ˈʔɑrmɡɑrt] (listen); born 31 January 1938) is a member of the Dutch Royal House who reigned as Queen of the Netherlands from 30 April 1980 until her abdication on 30 April 2013.
+Beatrix is the eldest daughter of Queen Juliana and her husband, Prince Bernhard of Lippe-Biesterfeld.
 Upon her mother's accession in 1948, she became heir presumptive.
-When her mother abdicated on 30 April 1980, Beatrix succeeded her as Queen.
-She attended a public primary school in Canada, during World War II, and then finished her primary and secondary education in the Netherlands in the post war period.
+Beatrix attended a public primary school in Canada during World War II, and then finished her primary and secondary education in the Netherlands in the post-war period.
 In 1961, she received her law degree from Leiden University.
-In 1966, Beatrix married Claus von Amsberg, a German diplomat, with whom she had three children: Willem-Alexander, King of the ... more
+In 1966,... more on Wikipedia